Shalom7x/Restaurant-Sales-/README.md

 ##  Acknowledgments

-Thanks to all contributors, mentors, and data providers who supported this project.
-Special appreciation to the restaurant team for sharing operational data.
+Thanks to the data providers.